Fanteria/custom-keyboard/README.md

 ## Useful links

 Below are some useful information about parts of keyboard.
 Every section ends with few useful links.
+Links, related to some parts it's in these parts.

 ### PCB